 3) Go Paperless

 You may be surprised how much you spend on stationery, printer ink, and office supplies of all kinds.
 But switching to email invoicing, online record keeping, and intra-office email communication can all lead to serious small business expense reduction.
 Ask other people in your particular field for their recommendations.

 4) Do Your Research

 There is a huge range of prices out there for services like banking, phone service, internet, insurance, etc. For some businesses, these may be the major portion of your expenses.
 That’s why it’s very important to compare costs and ask a lot of questions about what you’re getting for your money.
 Resist the temptation to get bowled over by salespeople – you don’t want to pay for features you’re not going to use.
 The best commercial insurance for small business is not a one-size-fits-all policy.
 Instead, try to find a less expensive tailored small business insurance policy that will help your specific business grow.
 This is an ongoing process.
-To keep your business cost reduction going, check in with these service providers once or twice a year and make sure you are still getting the lowest rates available.
+To keep your business cost reduction strategy going, check in with these service providers once or twice a year and make sure you are still getting the lowest rates available.

 5) Smart Marketing